WeltonThomasFerreira/WeltonThomasFerreira/README.md

 #

 ### About
-I work with people who give their best every day.
-My commitment is to share with them everything I know so we can go further.
-If we have to start somewhere, what better place than here and now?
-We have science, art, technology, and awareness to meet our current needs without compromising the ability of future generations to meet theirs.
+Hello!
+I'm Thom, and I thrive working alongside people who commit to delivering their best every day.
+My commitment is to share everything I know to ensure we go further, together.
+If we have to start somewhere, what better place than right here, right now?
+We possess the science, art, technology, and consciousness necessary to meet our current needs without compromising the ability of future generations to meet theirs.

 ### CONTACTS